Pediatric cardiologist Gregory Fleming, MD, speaks with a patient who previously underwent the Fontan procedure.

-Regardless of whether your child is experiencing symptoms, around age 10 is a good time to seek out more advanced care, said Duke pediatric cardiologist Gregory Fleming, MD, who leads the Fontan clinic with pediatric hepatologist Alisha Mavis, MD.
+Regardless of whether your child is experiencing symptoms, around age 10 is a good time to seek out more advanced care, said Duke pediatric cardiologist Gregory Fleming, MD, who leads the Fontan clinic.

 Because of the underlying heart disease and how their hearts function after the Fontan, as these kids get older, they are more likely to develop problems, Fleming said.
 Problems range from neurodevelopmental delays and growth problems to heart failure, liver disease, and kidney failure.